beneaththemoon/web-developer-journey/log.md

 **Link(s) to work** :
 -->
 ---
+### Day 79 : November 12, Sunday
+**Today's Progress** : Continuing with the CSS course.
+Did modules about CSS value parsing, inheritance, Visual formatting model and BEM architecture.

+**Thoughts** : All are moving smoothly so far.
+Hoping get this course done by this week.
+Then, apply the knowledge to make 3/4 cool projects.
+Going to get the sass section done by tonight.

+**Thing(s) learned** :
+- CSS value parsing process
+- Visual formatting model
+- BEM and component-driven design

+---
 ### Day 78 : November 11, Saturday

 **Today's Progress** : Not much learning today.
 Got home quite late from college.
 Put in a bit of work on The Advanced CSS course on CSS processing section.
 Mainly theoritical stuff but quite useful for better understanding while writing code.
 Hoping a bit more done tomorrow.